spdumie/tweensi/README.md

 ```
 - CSS only has "left", "top", "width", "height", "opacity", since this is animation engine. other properties can be added here.
 - CSS3 Transform properties are almost all of them, using transform properties are recommended and it will start hardware acceleration on most of web browsers.
-- AutoAlpha is supported, it turns display "none" and "block", in the beginning or at the end of it.
+- AutoAlpha is supported, it turns display "none" or "block", in the beginning or at the end of it.
 - you can tween any object, simple as {a:100, b:200}, "a" or/and "b" property, even they are not registered as vKeys, as long as the values are number.
 - "delay" works too.